sormy/boosty-downloader/README.md

 - Chrome: https://chromewebstore.google.com/detail/get-cookiestxt-locally
 - Firefox: https://addons.mozilla.org/en-US/firefox/addon/cookies-txt

+**Recommendation:** Export cookies from an **incognito/private browser tab**.
+This creates a separate session with a unique client ID.
+This way, access token refreshes by boosty-dl won't interfere with your regular browser session, and token refreshes in your browser won't invalidate the boosty-dl cookies file.

 The tool uses cookies to authenticate and automatically refreshes the access token.
 Without cookies, only free content is available.